Milwaukee Avenue (Chicago): Route description

 Milwaukee Avenue is a popular route for bicyclists.
 The southeastern end of Milwaukee Avenue is the most heavily bicycled stretch of road in Chicago, with cyclists accounting for 22% of all traffic there on a randomly selected day in September.

 The street is lined with storefronts, restaurants and the occasional art gallery through most of the city.

-The CTA's Blue Line runs beneath or alongside Milwaukee Avenue from its beginning at Canal and Lake Streets out to Logan Boulevard, with stations at Grand Avenue, Chicago Avenue, Division Street, Damen Avenue (in the Wicker Park neighborhood), Western Avenue, California Avenue and Logan Square.
+The CTA's Blue Line runs beneath and alongside Milwaukee Avenue from its beginning at Canal and Lake Streets out to Logan Boulevard, with stations at Grand Avenue, Chicago Avenue, Division Street, Damen Avenue (in the Wicker Park neighborhood), Western Avenue, California Avenue and Logan Square.
 The Kennedy Expressway (Interstate 90) roughly parallels Milwaukee Avenue as well.

 Just north of Armitage it passes the Chicago Landmark Congress Theater and at Addison Street it passes the Chicago Landmark Schurz High School.
 Past Irving Park Road it turns more northerly and the Blue Line crosses again at the Jefferson Park station passing the Gateway Theatre.
 It exits the city at about Albion Avenue and enters Niles, Illinois.
 (A very brief stretch later reenters the Chicago city limits, located southwest of the intersection of Harlem & Howard avenues; the street is in Niles on either side of this stretch).
 At Golf Road it passes the Golf Mill Shopping Center.
 It crosses the Des Plaines River just south of the Chicago Executive Airport.
 From thence it roughly follows the Des Plaines River north, passing through such communities as Wheeling, Lincolnshire, Vernon Hills, and Libertyville, where it forms the historic core of Libertyville's downtown area.
 It continues on past Gurnee before merging with the Skokie Highway near Wadsworth.